 Besides, what do you accomplish by telling yourself you’re not worthy?
 What do you achieve by stopping yourself from trying something new before you even start?

-Now, imagine that what the first wolf tells you isn’t true – that in fact you are worthy, ready and good enough.
+Now, imagine that what the first wolf tells you isn’t true - that in fact you are worthy, ready and good enough.
 Instead of doubting yourself, you can try and learn new things, expand who and what you know, take risks and chances where some might actually pan out.
-Sounds pretty dang awesome if you ask me.

 A lot of which wolf you feed comes down to ease.
 The first wolf is much, much easier to feed - he lives on cheap and quick fast food, whereas the second wolf only eats expensive whole, plant-based foods and has gluten and nightshade allergies.